AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/internationalization.md

 1. Copy `translations/en.json` to `translations/<code>.json` (e.g. `cs.json` for Czech).
 2. Translate all string values.
 Keep the same JSON structure and keys.
-3. Ensure every key present in `en.json` exists in the new file (config, entity, and device sections).
+3. Ensure every key present in `en.json` exists in the new file (config, options, entity, and device sections).
 4. Run the project’s checks (e.g. Hassfest) to validate translation files.

 ## Validation